outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

           - when we say something like "expand information by power", we're saying, "apply information to every object within power" or "apply power to every object within information"

+          - the output insight is: "to control power, control the inputs of power"

 ## Variable Accretion Patterns

   - visualize: